JackUlbrichBaker/Embedded_Arm_Blackberry/README.md

 # Display
 The choice of display will depend greatly on integrated hardware onboard the MPU, as some chips may not support certain displays.

+# Peripherals
+I can use a TCA8418E IC to allow for HID keyboard control over I2C with exisiting linux kernal support.
+Wifi can be done with a WL1807MOD transceiver or a NINA-W10x IC which both offer Wifi and BT with linux kernal support

 # Inspiration
 This project would not be possible without this documentation detailing the Blackberry Q10 keyboard: